Rashig-1804/student/index.md

 ### Rashi Gaurav

 Hi!
-My name is Rashi Gaurav
+My name is Rashi Gaurav.
 I am very eager to learn more about computer science, and how we can work with software platforms to program games or even a website!

 ### Development Environment